Back to All Guides

 2

-Locate the cold water shut-off valve on top of (or near) your HVAC system.
+Locate the power shut-off switch on top of (or near) your HVAC system.
 Turn it clockwise to close.
-This prevents new water from entering the tank while you AC filter it.
+This prevents new fluid from entering the unit while you AC filter it.
 If your valve is a ball valve (lever handle), turn it perpendicular to the pipe.

 Pro Tip: